KenKundert/emborg/doc/configuring.rst

         ~/**/*.pyc
         ~/**/.*.swp
         ~/**/.*.swo
-    '''.split()                           # list of glob strings of files or directories to skip one_file_system = False               # okay to traverse filesystems
+    '''                      # list of glob strings of files or directories to skip one_file_system = False  # okay to traverse filesystems

     # commands to be run before and after backups (run from working directory)
     run_before_backup = [